 We have a Committee which oversees things and are always on the lookout for good ideas and ways to improve our services.

-Our work.... it’s busy, it’s rewarding and no two days are ever the same.
+Our work is busy, it’s rewarding and no two days are ever the same.
 We have become a huge part of the community.
-We try to support other local charities fund raising for various good causes.
-Last year alone we raised, through raffles, £1000 for the QA Da Vinci operating Robot.
-We currently have 30 volunteer drivers, some do a trip a month, others work almost every day, and we never have enough though.
-Drivers Mileage is paid for, from the voluntary contributions that clients give us, but none of our team are paid, our time is given absolutely free of charge.
-We continue to grow, the demand for our help increases, but hopefully JT'S will still be here for another 36 years or more.
+We try to support other local charities by fund raising for various good causes.
+We currently have 32 volunteer drivers, some do a trip a month, 5 work almost every day, but we never have enough.
+Drivers’ mileage is paid for from the voluntary contributions that clients give us, but none of our team are paid, our time is given absolutely free of charge.
+We continue to grow and the demand for our help increases, but hopefully JT'S will still be here for another 36 years or more.

 We have forged a very close relationship with both of our Medical Practices, Elms and Waterside in our Health centre and we are also working with Emsworth Surgery.
 All 3 practices are joint partners working with Social Prescribing in our Communities.

 2020 will hopefully see the start of Pulmonary Therapy on Hayling Island thanks to the hard work and persistence of The Late Team Leader, Jack Tarr.
 He realised the need for Pulmonary Therapy to be brought to the Island because 5% of all patients on the Island have COPD and struggle to get to Waterlooville for their prescribed and essential treatment, often by public transport.
 Jack also saw the need to set up, with Amanda Kenyon (Waterside Medical Secretary) a Cancer Support Group for those who are affected in any way by this dreadful disease.